dwal3000/college-nationals/README.md

 The second piece of information is the offensive success rate of the higher rated team.
 This is the probability that team A scores an offensive point if A is the higher rated team.
-Based on data from ultianalytics--there is only a small amount of data on this--national's bound college teams consistently have a value of 0.8 for this probability.
+Based on data from ultianalytics.com--there is only a small amount of data on this--national's bound college teams consistently have a value of 0.8 for this probability.
 In other words, on average, the higher rated offense holds 4 out of 5 points and gets broken 1 out of 5 points.
 I don't have much data on this, and this parameter is very important to the model.
 Changing the value to 1.0 means tthat the higher rated offense scores _every_ time they start an offense--an unlikely scenario.
 Changing the value to 0.25 means that the higher rated team scores only one out of every four offensive points.
 Games played with this value are characterized by long streaks breaks that are also highly unlikely.